Xilinx/Vitis_Libraries/ultrasound/docs/src/tutorial/tutorial.rst

 * Lab-4: L3 Graph based acceleration for ultrasound All in AIE, intergrated with PL and xrt case

-Lab-1: How does Vitis ultrasound Library work
+Lab-1: How does Vitis Ultrasound Library work
 ===============================================

 Vitis Ultrasound Library provides three levels of APIs, L1, L2 and L3.